 Estimates of Revenue and EPS:

-The Current Sales Estimates and Current Earnings Estimates data feeds provide the most recent consensus estimates of revenue and EPS respectively.
-The Historical Sales Estimates and Historical Earnings Estimates data feeds include the most recent estimates as well as historical estimates for back testing purposes.
+The Sales Estimates and Earnings Estimates feeds provide the most recent consensus estimates of revenue and EPS respectively.
+With both feeds, you're able to add on historical data for backtesting purposes.

 How much do they cost?